carmen-ruby/carmen/README.md

 ## The TODO

 * Switch to a more complete data source (done)
-* Add the ability to overlay custom data on the dataset
+* Add the ability to overlay custom data on the dataset (done)
-* Rewrite spike-level V2 API implementation
+* Rewrite spike-level V2 API implementation (in progess)
 * Provide a legacy api so existing users have an upgrade path ('carmen/legacy')
-* Separate Rails view methods out into a carmen-rails gem
+* Separate Rails view methods out into a carmen-rails gem (in progress)
 * i18n integration

 # How to Use Carmen